 Energy supply and waste treatment are indispensable for our social and economic activities.
-We will visit facilities of LNG thermal power generation, solar power generation, and waste power generation to consider energy supply.
-We will visit melting treatment and recycling facilities to consider waste treatment.
-In each site, we will have a discussion with staffs.
-This discussion will help us understand the difference of opinions among a company who owns transmission system and new entrants.
-We will consider important issues and measures promoting renewable and recycling-based economy.
-(June 8, Friday; pre-visit discussion will be held on May 30, Wednesday)
+The students will study LNG thermal power generation, solar power generation, and waste power generation in Chubu region to consider energy supply including understanding the difference of opinions among a company who owns transmission system and new entrants.
+The students will study melting treatment and recycling facilities to consider waste treatment in Chubu region.

 Recommended Reference Books, Other Study Material, and notes